HirundoDev/prompt-manager-lite-v/prompt-manager-lite-v/real_structure_documentation/docs/DOC019-CLI-Command-Reference.md

 ### What is [CLI_TOOL_NAME]?

 [CLI_TOOL_NAME] is a powerful command-line interface designed to streamline [PRIMARY_PURPOSE].
-Built with modern CLI design principles, it provides an intuitive, efficient, and robust experience for developers and system administrators.
+Built with modern CLI design principles, it provides an intuitive, efficient, and robust experience for [TARGET_USERS].

 ### Key Features
 - **Human-First Design:** Intuitive commands with clear, helpful output